AnnieW2014/GA_Capstone/README.md

 #### Price and numeric features

-1. Price is most correlated with size related features, such as the number of bedrooms , the bathrooms, and the number of people the unit can accommodate.
+1. Price is most correlated with size related features, such as the number of bedrooms, bathrooms, and the number of people the unit can accommodate.
 2. Some amenities are positively correlated with price: indoor fireplace, private entrance, BBQ grill and patio or balcony, etc.
 3. Review scores on overall rating, cleanliness and location are weakly correlated with price.